Agnatius Paasi

-Agnatius Paasi (born 30 November 1991) is a Tongan professional rugby league footballer who plays as a for St Helens in the Super League and Tonga at international level.
+Agnatius Paasi (born 30 November 1991) is a Tongan professional rugby league footballer who most recently played as a for St Helens in the Super League, and Tonga at international level.

 He previously played for the New Zealand Warriors in two separate spells, and also the Gold Coast Titans in the NRL.
+Paasi also played for Salford RLFC in the RFL Championship on a short-term loan from St Helens.

 Background

 Paasi was born in Lapaha, Tonga, and moved to Auckland, New Zealand when he was three years old.

 Paasi played his junior football for Mangere East Hawks.
 At age 17, Paasi moved to Australia on a scholarship to play for Keebra Park State High School where they won the Arrive Alive Cup in 2009.
 He also played some Australian rules football for the school.
 He was offered a contract with the Wests Tigers under 20's, but complications with his visa saw him return to New Zealand, where he again played for the Mangere East Hawks before being signed by the New Zealand Warriors.